5 December 2018Time: 6:00 - 7:30pm

-Venue: Lecture Theatre, GO Jones Building, Queen Mary University of London, Mile End Road E1 4NS
+Venue: TBC Queen Mary University of London, Mile End Road E1 4NS

 The 2018 Cotterrell Lecture in Sociological Jurisprudence is hosted by the Centre for Law and Society in a Global Context (CLSGC).
 The lecture will be delivered by Professor Annelise Riles.
 This event is organised and chaired by Dr Maks Del Mar.